CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **How is hardware support and replacement handled for Bare Metal servers?**

 CenturyLink is responsible for all hardware replacement for Bare Metal servers.
 We monitor the Bare Metal servers underlying hardware using agentless SNMP monitoring via iLO.
 If an incident is detected a ticket for investigation is automatically generated and the customer is notified.
-The hardware will be replaced within 3 business days.
 In the case where a server becomes completely unavailable the process to replace the server will begin immediately with consent from the customer.
+For additional service level details please reference the Bare Metal servers SLA on the [SLA page](https://www.centurylinkcloud.com/legal/sla/).

 **What are the security features available for Bare Metal servers?**